| Technical

 -- Wordy writing slows down the training process for several reasons.
 One, because it

-want training to give them the facts quickly -- to get
+want training to get

 One

-prepositional phrases, using "of the" and "in
+prepositional phrases, like "of the" and "in

 |